Hi, I'm Jonathan Kahana

-I am a Computer Science PhD student at the Hebrew University of Jerusalem, under the supervision of Dr. Yedid Hoshen.
-The focus of my research is representation learning, specifically disentangled representation learning and concept based representations.
+I am a Computer Science PhD student at the Hebrew University of Jerusalem, under the supervision of Prof. Yedid Hoshen.
+My research interests lie in the intersection of machine learning and computer vision.
+Currently, I am working on weight space learning, aiming to understand what information can be extracted from pre-trained neural networks.
+Previously, I focused on representation learning, specifically learning disentangled representations.

 Publications